 A catastrophic brain injury can result in a number of different permanent symptoms and disabilities.
 The type of symptoms that the victim may struggle with usually depends on the severity of the damage and the location of the trauma.

-- Victims who suffer trauma to their frontal Lobe (behind the forehead) could suffer from paralysis.
-Other victims of trauma to the front portion of their brain may have issues with focus, memory, mood changes, changes in personality or even speech and language.
+- Victims who suffer trauma to their frontal Lobe (behind the forehead) could suffer from paralysis, have issues with focus, memory, mood changes, changes in personality or even speech and language.

-- When an injury occurs in the occipital lobe (back of the head), victims may experience vision problems such as difficulty identifying colors.
-Trauma to the back of the brain may result in visual as well as cognitive problems.
+- When an injury occurs in the occipital lobe (back of the head), victims may experience vision problems such as difficulty identifying colors as well as cognitive problems.

 - When the trauma occurs in the parietal lobe (near the top and back of the head), victims may struggle with a lack of awareness of certain body parts or a reduced eye and hand coordination.
-Other victims of damage to their parietal lobe may not be able to even perform functions such as identifying objects.
+Victims may not be able to even perform functions such as identifying objects.

-- Victims who suffer trauma to the temporal lobes (sides of the head above ears) may no longer recognize faces or understand spoken words.
-Victims may also experience short-term memory or long-term memory loss.
+- Victims who suffer trauma to the temporal lobes (sides of the head above ears) may no longer recognize faces or understand spoken words and may also experience short-term memory or long-term memory loss.

 - When an injury occurs in the cerebellum (base of skull), victims could lose their ability to walk, to reach out and grab objects or to coordinate finer movements.
-Some victims may suffer from tremors, vertigo or slurred speech.
+Symptoms may also include tremors, vertigo or slurred speech.